LeonardoTemperanza/lightmapper/readme.md

 - [xatlas](https://github.com/jpcy/xatlas)
 - [uvatlas](https://github.com/microsoft/UVAtlas)

-Depending on the requirements of your application, you may need to compress these lightmaps.
+Depending on the requirements of your application, you may need to compress these lightmaps as well.
 As you probably know, GPUs have special hardware for sampling compressed textures at runtime.
-One of these supported formats is BC6H, which was specifically designed for HDR textures.
+One of the well-supported formats is BC6H, which was specifically designed for HDR textures (and lightmaps are usually HDR).
 To compress to BC6H you can use one of the following tools:
 - [GPURealTimeBC6H](https://github.com/knarkowicz/GPURealTimeBC6H.git)
 - [DirectXTex](https://github.com/microsoft/DirectXTex.git)